foundersandcoders/our-site-v1-DEFUNCT/_content/product-management.md

 ## What problem does this training solve?

 Developing a software product is expensive.
 It is very easy to spend a lot of money and still not get what you want.
-Even if you outsource the whole process, you&emdash;as the *product owner*&emdash;need to understand how the development process works in order to get the most out of it.
+Even if you outsource the whole process, you—as the *product owner*—need to understand how the development process works in order to get the most out of it.

 ## What does the training offer?